micro-os-plus/micro-test-plus-xpack/website/pages/maintainer.md

 - start the `~/actions-runners/micro-os-plus/run.sh &` runner on
   `xbbma`, `xbbla64` and `xbbla32`
-- ensure that the `xpack-develop` branch is pushed
+- ensure that the `xpack-development` branch is pushed
 - run the `trigger-workflow-test-all` action
 - wait for the **test-all** job to complete (<https://github.com/micro-os-plus/micro-test-plus-xpack/actions/workflows/test-all.yml>)